Bhadradri Thermal Power Plant

 Bhadradri Thermal Power Station is a proposed power plant project located near Edulla Bayyaram at Manuguru in the Indian state of Telangana.

 History

-Chief Minister of Telangana Kalvakuntla Chandrashekar Rao laid down foundation stone for this project on 28-March-2015.
+Former Chief Minister of Telangana Kalvakuntla Chandrashekar Rao laid down foundation stone for this project on 28 March 2015.
 The project started to help resolve the power crisis in Telangana.
-TS Govt is planning to make this plant operational within three years.
+TG Govt was planning to make this plant operational within three years.
 Plant construction is by Bharat Heavy Electricals Limited.

-MoEF has given environment clearance to the project on 15.03.2017 and BHEL has start EPC works on war footing to complete the first Unit by 2019.
-The first unit was synchronised on 19.09.2019, full load was achieved on 20.03.2020 and Trial run completed on 05.06.2020.
+MoEF gave environment clearance to the project on 15 March 2017 and BHEL started EPC works on war footing to complete the first Unit by 2019.
+The first unit was synchronised on 19 September 2019, full load was achieved on 20 March 2020 and the trial run completed on 5 June 2020.